standard-procedure/plumbing/README.md

 @person.email
 # => "alice@example.com"
 @person.favourite_food
-# => NoMethodError - even though :favourite_food is a field in PersonData, it is not included in the definition of Person so cannot be accessed through the RubberDuck type
+# => NoMethodError - even though PersonData defines #favourite_food, @person is a Person rubber duck meaning that #favourite_food is not available unless we re-cast our rubber duck

+# Cast our Person rubber duck as a LikesFood rubber duck
+@hungry = @person.as LikesFood
+@hungry.favourite_food
+# => "Ice cream"
 ```

 ## Installation